tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Test the Docker Image

-Run the Docker image locally in an interactive shell to test if everything is working as expected:
+Run the Docker image locally in an interactive shell to test that everything works as expected:

 ```sh
 docker run -it -rm <your_image_name> /bin/bash